What we know now about the MySQL 8.1 Innovation Release and existing MySQL 8.0.x and Long-Term Support (LTS) versions

 Conclusion

-I took a look back at MySQL versions before the LTS was released.
+I looked back at MySQL versions before the LTS was released.